A Guide to Cat Spine Injuries, Trauma, and Diseases

 The same can be said for cats, so if your feline friend is acting strange, especially after an accident that could have caused trauma to the spine, then you must seek veterinary care for them right away.

-While this article isn’t a substitute for the medical diagnosis of a veterinarian, it does provide education on cat spine injuries and problems so you can be more educated in noticing the signs of your cat’s declining spine health.
+While this article isn’t a substitute for the medical diagnosis of a veterinarian, it does provide education on cat spine injuries and problems so you can be more knowledgeable in noticing the signs of your cat’s declining spine health.

 Let’s start with the basics and get straight into the nitty-gritty on everything related to cat spines.

-Intro to Cat Spine Problems
+About Cat Spine Problems

 Cats, just like humans, have a nervous system that is made up of two components: the central nervous system and the peripheral nervous system.
 The central nervous system is what we’ll focus on here since it consists of the brain and spinal cord.